yallop/effects-bibliography/README.md

   by Daan Leijen
   ([GitHub](https://github.com/koka-lang/koka))

-* **Lexa**: a language with lexical effect handlers that is compiled to stack switching by Cong Ma, Zhaoyi Ge, Edward Lee, Yizhou Zhang ([GitHub](https://github.com/lexa-lang/lexa))
+* **Lexa**: a language with lexical effect handlers that is compiled to stack switching
+  by Cong Ma, Zhaoyi Ge, Edward Lee, and Yizhou Zhang
+  ([GitHub](https://github.com/lexa-lang/lexa))

 * **Links effect handlers**: an effect handlers extension for the Links web programming language